MageStudio/docs/docs/engine/advanced/core/element.md

 ## Methods

-#### constructor(geometry: ThreeGeometry, material: ThreeMaterial, options: Object)
+#### constructor({ geometry: ThreeGeometry, material: ThreeMaterial, body: ThreeMesh, ...options: Object })

-The Element constructor will set the body if both geometry and material are provided.
+The Element constructor will set the body if:
+- either both geometry and material are provided.
+- or a body is provided.

 ?> Element extends Entity, so refer to the the Entity constructor for additional information ([here](/engine/advanced/core/entity.md?id=constructor)).